opentechschool-zurich/cpp-co-learning/topics/games/monkey-keg/Richard/sliding-tiles/Readme.md

 The Font was taken from http://www.1001freefonts.com/changa_one.fontIt is in the public domain and licenced under OFL and GPL Designer was Eduardo Tunni http://www.1001freefonts.com/search.php?d=1&q=Eduardo+Tunni

-The smiley was drawn by Richard Eigenmann in 2017 and is donated to the public domain.

 The tiles were drawn by Richard Eigenmann.
 They are ugly and you will be criticized if you reuse them.